Environment

 The building devices can be autosized to meet the building’s needs (see citylearn.building.Building.autosize_cooling_device(), citylearn.building.Building.autosize_heating_device(), citylearn.building.Building.autosize_dhw_device(), citylearn.building.Building.autosize_cooling_storage(), citylearn.building.Building.autosize_heating_storage(), citylearn.building.Building.autosize_dhw_storage(), citylearn.building.Building.autosize_electrical_storage(), citylearn.building.Building.autosize_pv()).

-The RBC, RL or MPC agent(s) control the thermal storage tanks and batteries by determining how much energy to store or release at any given time.
-CityLearn guarantees that, at any time, the space cooling, space heating, domestic hot water and non-shiftable building loads are satisfied regardless of the actions of the controller by utilizing pre-computed or pre-measured demand of the buildings.
-An internal backup controller guarantees that the electric devices prioritize satisfying the building loads before storing energy in the storage devices.
+An internal backup controller guarantees that the cooling and heating devices prioritize satisfying the building loads before storing energy in the storage devices.
 The backup controller also guarantees that the storage devices do not discharge more energy than is needed to meet the unsatisfied building loads.